hdmf-dev/hdmf/docs/source/make_roundtrip_test.rst

 ################

 The next thing is to tell the ``TestMapRoundTrip`` how to add the container to an NWBFile.
-This method takes a single argument--the :py:class:`~pynwb.file.NWBFile` instance that will be used to write your container.
+This method takes a single argument--the :py:class:`~hdmf.file.NWBFile` instance that will be used to write your container.

 This method is required because different container types are allowed in different parts of an NWBFile.
 This method is also where you can add additonial containers that your container of interest depends on.
-For example, for the :py:class:`~pynwb.ecephys.ElectricalSeries` roundtrip test, ``addContainer`` handles adding the :py:class:`~pynwb.ecephys.ElectrodeGroup`, :py:class:`~pynwb.ecephys.ElectrodeTable`, and :py:class:`~pynwb.ecephys.Device` dependencies.
+For example, for the :py:class:`~hdmf.ecephys.ElectricalSeries` roundtrip test, ``addContainer`` handles adding the :py:class:`~hdmf.ecephys.ElectrodeGroup`, :py:class:`~hdmf.ecephys.ElectrodeTable`, and :py:class:`~hdmf.ecephys.Device` dependencies.

-Continuing from our example above, we will add the method for adding a generic :py:class:`~pynwb.base.TimeSeries` instance:
+Continuing from our example above, we will add the method for adding a generic :py:class:`~hdmf.base.TimeSeries` instance:

 .. code-block:: python